 Certified Alfalfa Grab & Go® Compressed Bale

-Certified Alfalfa Grab & Go Compressed Bales are formed by allowing Standlee Premium Western Forage to grow to the proper stage of maturity, cutting the plants, allowing them to sun-cure (dry) to an acceptable moisture level and baling the forage at the optimal time.
-Standlee Premium Western Forage creates Grab & Go compressed bales of forage from a large 4’x4’x8’ bale that is put through a press, sliced horizontally, pushed onto a scale, weighed, compressed, banded and then shrink-wrapped.
+Certified Alfalfa Grab & Go Compressed Bales are formed by allowing Standlee forage to grow to the proper stage of maturity, cutting the plants, allowing them to sun-cure (dry) to an acceptable moisture level and baling the forage at the optimal time.
+Standlee Premium Products creates Grab & Go compressed bales of forage from a large 4’x4’x8’ bale that is put through a press, sliced horizontally, pushed onto a scale, weighed, compressed, banded and then shrink-wrapped.
 Alfalfa forage is low in sugar, moderately high in protein, high in calories and digestible fiber.
 This product is Certified Noxious Weed Free.

 Growing (rapid growth) and underweight horses, horse sensitive to carbohydrates, horses with gastric ulcers and mares late in pregnancy and lactating